JaSt17/raaven_Pipeline/README.md

 ## Workflow of the Pipeline

 This list provides a concise explanation of each step in the pipeline workflow.
-Each script processes data sequentially to generate, analyze, and organize fragments and barcodes.

 ---